The Best 24 Things to Do In Kaanapali Beach + West Maui

 11. Enjoy Hawaiian Shave Ice

 After visiting the penguins, you can grab shave ice right at the hotel.
-Beloved by kids and adults alike, this Hawaiian dessert is made of finely shaved ice and topped with different flavored syrups such as pineapple, coconut, or strawberry.
+Beloved by kids and adults alike, this iconic Hawaiian food is made of finely shaved ice and topped with different flavored syrups such as pineapple, coconut, or strawberry.
 Ululani’s Shave Ice has over 30 flavors and multiple topping choices to choose from, so everyone in your family can make their own custom treat.

 12. Watch the Torch Lighting Ceremony at the Sheraton